handiko/Portable-Yagi-10-15-2E/NEC-Model/Readme.txt

-Open the .nec file using 4NEC2 or other NEC software.
+Open the .nec file using either 4NEC2, EZNEC, or other NEC software.

+-handiko-